Track mileage automatically

 When you need to pay for legal and other professional fees that are ordinary and necessary to run your business, these can be claimed as business expenses.
 This may include fees related to contract negotiations, defending copyright or trademark claims, and legal actions to collect money from clients.
 You cannot deduct legal fees if they are for personal matters.

-Loan and credit card Interest
+Loan and credit card interest

 If you’ve paid interest on credit card purchases necessary to operate your business, you can claim the interest as a tax deduction.
 However, it must be your own credit card, not someone else’s.
 You should also have a dedicated credit card used solely for business expenses.